-The Olifants wilderness trail follows the courses of both the perennial Olifants and Letaba rivers in the heart of the Kruger National Park.
-The trail departs from Letaba Rest Camp and explores a diverse wilderness area replete with remote valleys, dramatic gorges, the rolling ebb of the Lebombo Mountains and even flat open plains ideal for unobstructed game viewing.
+The Olifants wilderness trail follows the courses of the perennial Olifants and Letaba rivers in the heart of the Kruger National Park.
+The trail departs from Letaba Rest Camp and explores a diverse wilderness area replete with remote valleys, dramatic gorges, the rolling ebb of the Lebombo Mountains, and even flat open plains ideal for unobstructed game viewing.
 As the rivers tend to form the focal point of the trail experience, sightings of crocodiles and hippos are frequent.
 The pealing laughter of the African fish eagle provides an occasional hypnotic interlude.

 The Sweni River forms the main feature of the Sweni wilderness trail, which departs from Satara Rest Camp.
-The river trundles through thorny acacia savanna that draws large herds of plains game, in turn also drawing the predators that prey upon them.
+The river trundles through thorny acacia savanna that draws large herds of plains game, attracting the predators that prey upon them.
 Most guests on the Sweni trail will relish the reverberation of lion roars herd around the tiny camp at night.
 The calls of Mozambique night jars and scops owls add to this captivating wilderness soundtrack.
 Should you thus awaken in the dark, the remote, flat surroundings are ideal for stargazing.